 The Staff Regulations of the European Communities, applicable to CPVO staff, stipulate that staff members do not have to present a medical certificate until the fourth day of absence.
 This absence of three consecutive days without a medical certificate can be repeated four times during a calendar year.
 All absences after that must be covered by a medical certificate.
-During 2012, no staff member of the CPVO was absent more than 12 days without a medical certificate.
+During 2013, no staff member of the CPVO was absent more than 12 days without a medical certificate.

-The total number of days lost for medical reasons was 209 days (which includes one long sick leave of 73 days for one staff member).
-This represents 2.1% of the total working days during 2012 and makes an average of 4.5 days per post.
+The total number of days lost for medical reasons was 353,5 days (which includes two long sick leaves of 51 days and 120,5 days for two staff members).
+This represents 3.7% of the total working days during 2013 and makes an average of 7.4 days per post.